Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Data-Driven Application to Content Moderation

 \paragraph{Baseline algorithms.} Each setting simulates a practical version of our $\alg$ algorithm (details in Section~\ref{sec:prac-imp}) and three heuristic algorithms.
 All heuristics assign indices to waiting jobs and review the jobs with the highest indices.
-The three index heuristics are: \begin{itemize} \item $p\violating$ scheduling (\textsc{pViolating}): the index for content $j$ in period $t$ is $\ind_{pv}(j,t) = p\violating(j)$; this heuristic has been deployed for content moderation at LinkedIn \citep{Linkedin}. \item Velocity scheduling (\textsc{Velocity}): the index for content $j$ in period $t$ is $\ind_{ve}(j, t) = p\violating(j) \times \view(j,d(j,t) - 1),$ i.e., the probability of being policy-violating multiplied by the number of views in the \emph{last} period.
-This heuristic has been deployed at Meta \citep{avadhanula2022}. \item predicted IV (pIV) scheduling (\textsc{pIV}): the index of content $j$ for period $t$ is $\ind_{pIV}(j,t) = p\violating(j) \times \text{predicted remaining views of content $j$ from period $t$}$, i.e., a prediction for the content's IV \eqref{eq:def-iv}.
+The three index heuristics are: \begin{itemize} \item $p\violating$ scheduling (\textsc{pViolating}): the index for content $j$ in period $t$ is $\ind_{pv}(j,t) = p\violating(j)$; this heuristic has been deployed for content moderation at LinkedIn \citep{Linkedin}. \item Velocity scheduling (\textsc{Velocity}): the index for content $j$ in period $t$ is $\ind_{ve}(j, t) = p\violating(j) \times \view(j,t - 1),$ i.e., the probability of being policy-violating multiplied by the number of views in the \emph{last} period.
+This heuristic has been deployed at Meta \citep{avadhanula2022}. \item pIV scheduling (\textsc{pIV}): the index of content $j$ for period $t$ is $\ind_{pIV}(j,t) = p\violating(j) \times \text{predicted remaining views of content $j$ from period $t$}$.
 This heuristic was considered in \cite{makhijani2021}, which documented a simulator for Meta's content moderation system.
-Different from the above two heuristics, pIV requires an additional prediction model for future views, which we elaborate in Section~\ref{sec:prac-imp}. \end{itemize}
+Different from the above two heuristics, pIV requires an additional prediction model for future views. \end{itemize}

 One can view $\textsc{Velocity}$ as a practical implementation of the generalized $c\mu$-rule \citep{van1995dynamic} as it prioritizes content with largest increase in holding cost, approximated by the views this content got in the last period.
 Similarly, $\textsc{pIV}$ follows the same idea of the $c\mu/\theta$-rule \citep{atar2010cmu} by prioritizing content with largest remaining holding cost.
 Both are canonical scheduling algorithms from the literature handling heterogeneous job holding costs (as discussed in Section~\ref{sec:intro}).